 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 12:39 am and the next high tide at 2:09 pm.
-The first low tide was at 7:37 am and the next low tide at 7:14 pm.
+In the high tide and low tide chart, we can see that the first low tide will be at 6:31 am and the next low tide at 6:15 pm.
+The only high tide of the day will be at 1:04 pm.

 The lunar phase is a Waning Crescent.
-Today we had 16 hours and 51 minutes of sun.
-The solar transit was at 2:17 pm and the length of time the moon will be visible will be 16 hours and 43 minutes.
+Today we will have 14 hours and 46 minutes of sun.
+The solar transit will be at 2:13 pm and the length of time the moon will be visible will be 16 hours and 24 minutes.

-The tidal coefficient today is 68 (average).
-At noon the tidal coefficient increases to 71 to end the day with a tidal coefficient of 73.
-The tide heights today are 8.5 ft, -0.3 ft, 6.6 ft and 2.6 ft.
+The tidal coefficient today is 57 (average).
+At noon the tidal coefficient increases to 62 to end the day with a tidal coefficient of 65.
+The tide heights today are 0.7 ft, 6.2 ft and 3.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Kodiak Island which is of 11.5 ft and a minimum height of -2.6 ft.

-The solunar fishing calendar in Kodiak Island tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Kodiak Island tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Kodiak Island.
 The times are generated in local time in Southwest Alaska and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: